The Slide Show/ Neckerchief Slides

 - Scarf holders and T-shirt loops (flat pieces of wood or

-sporty, fashionable look.
-I have one that is a ceramic fish that is super!)
+that sporty, fashionable look.
+I have one that is a ceramic fish that is

 Making Molds from Clay

-a paper cup.
 Put a loop in the back before it dries.
-Should take 20 minutes
+Should take 20 minutes before the

-before the plaster set up hard enough to pull the clay off and pick the plaster
+plaster set up hard enough to pull the clay off and pick the plaster out.

 Contents